khadas/khadas_docs/linux/source/vim4/UpgradeUboot.md

 $ sudo reboot
 ```

-## Upgrade U-boot from U-boot console
+## Upgrade U-Boot from U-Boot Console

 {% note warn %}
 Only for SoC Vendor eMMC U-Boot.
 {% endnote %}

-Using a [Serial Tool](SetupSerialTool.html), you can directly upgrade U-boot from the U-boot console.
+Using a [Serial Tool](SetupSerialTool.html), you can directly upgrade U-Boot from the U-Boot console.

-The installed U-boot is located at `build/u-boot/fip/_tmp/u-boot.bin.signed`.
+The installed U-Boot is located at `build/u-boot/fip/_tmp/u-boot.bin.signed`.

-* Power on the board and enter the U-boot console
+* Power on the board and enter the U-Boot console
 * Copy `u-boot.bin.signed` into an SD card or thumbdrive
 * Insert the SD card or thumbdrive into the board
-* Execute the following commands to upgrade U-boot
+* Execute the following commands to upgrade U-Boot

 ```
 kvim4#usb_update bootloader u-boot.bin.signed